Free 50-point store self-assessment

 Most failed AI projects are wrong-use-case projects.
 Have you scoped the right problem?

-• 1.We have a list of 3-5 candidate workflows ranked by expected ROI.
+• 1.We have a list of 3-5 candidate store workflows ranked by expected revenue or savings impact.

-• 2.Our top use case is high-frequency (executes weekly or more) — not one-off.
+• 2.Our top use case is high-frequency (executes daily or more) — not one-off.

 • 3.Our top use case is repetitive in shape — same steps, slightly different inputs.

-• 4.We have estimated the current cost (in hours or dollars) of running it manually.
+• 4.We have estimated the current cost (in hours, dollars, or lost sales) of running it manually.

 • 5.We can describe the edge cases that break the current manual process.